HibberdLab/transrate/_src/installation.md

 To install, download the package for your operating system, unpack it, and add the unpacked directory to your `PATH`.

+We do our best to make transrate 'just work'.
+If it doesn't work for you, *please* let us know on the [mailing list](https://groups.google.com/forum/#!forum/transrate-users), our [issue tracker](https://github.com/Blahah/transrate/issues), or the [live chat](https://gitter.im/Blahah/transrate).

 **Notes:**

 1. Because Transrate comes packaged with its binary dependencies, you must keep the directory structure of the package intact.